-If you're being interviewed for a management job, recruiters are assessing whether you'd be able to lead and inspire a team.
-It's hard to predict exactly what you'll be asked, but here are some of the most common management interview questions
+At a management job interview, it's hard to predict what you'll be asked, but here are six of the most common management interview questions and how you might answer them

-While some recruitment processes include assessment centres and psychometric tests, answering a series of management-specific questions is usually what's required of you.
+While some recruitment processes include assessment centres and psychometric tests, answering management-specific questions is usually required.

-To make sure you don't miss out on a role because you were caught off guard, take some time to draft answers to the following interview questions for managers, supervisors and team leaders.
+To ensure you don't miss out on a role because you were caught off guard, take some time to draft answers to the following interview questions for managers, supervisors, and team leaders.

 What's your management style?

-Recruiters are trying to gain an insight into how you interact with employees.
-So, in your answer don't just describe your style, tell them how it works by referring to real-life examples.
+Recruiters are trying to gain insight into how you interact with employees.
+So, in your answer, don't just describe your style; tell them how it works by referring to real-life examples.
 Use some of your proudest moments as a team leader or manager to show how your management style leads to success.

 Demonstrate awareness and an appreciation of how management styles can differ depending on the work environment and verbalise your ability to be flexible with your management style where needed.